Philosophy of Time

 Expectations from students: Students will do the assigned reading before every lecture, attend class, participate in discussion, and write the assigned papers.

-There are two evaluation options:
+There are three evaluation options:

 The short weekly papers are about 1.5-3 pages long (typically 2).
 They are to be on the reading assigned for the class during which they are handed in, and the instructor may ask for them to be presented, or else on an approved topic.